stephenslab/gtexresults/README.md

-If you prefer to run the analyses without Docker, *add a few details about where you can find out more about software and libraries used, and other computing environment setup steps.*
+If you prefer to run the analyses without Docker, *add a few details about where you can find out more about software and libraries used, and other computing environment setup steps (mention Python 3.x, R, SFA, ExtremeDeconvolution, MOSEK, OpenMP, OpenBLAS, GSL, HDF5 tools, pytables rhdf5, and for an improved MASH implementation `mashr` is also installed).

 ### 1. Download and install Docker